partrickJhonson/beef/Interface.md

 [[Images/interface-hooked.png|align=center]]

-By clicking on the new hooked browser, you will select theis browser as the current browser and you will see a new tab "Current Browser" on the left :
+By clicking on the new hooked browser, you will see a new tab "Current Browser" on the left :

 [[Images/interface-hooked2.png|align=center]]